Botmasher/reactnd-readable/frontend/README.md

 ### Post/Comment UI
 Posts and comments, in all views where they are displayed, should display their current score and should have controls to increment or decrement the voteScore for the object.
 Posts should display the number of comments associated with the post.

+### Backend
+The API server is available for local development and testing.
+For more information on endpoints, usage and required parameters, see the [documentation](https://github.com/Botmasher/reactnd-readable/blob/master/api-server/README.md) in the `./api-server` subdirectory.

 ### Specific Requirements
 Use React to build your application UI.
 Remember that composition is key.
 It’s rarely a mistake to break a component into smaller pieces.
 Look for opportunities to reuse your components.
 We recommend using create-react-app to bootstrap your project, but it is not required for this project.